 The District implements data collection, investigations and habitat restoration and water quality improvement projects to support the SWIM Plans in the five springsheds.
 In FY2023, summer and winter mapping and evaluation of submerged aquatic vegetation was completed in the Weeki Wachee, Chassahowitzka, Homosassa, Rainbow River and Kings Bay systems (WS01).
-The District also began construction on the Three Sisters shoreline stabilization project which is a cooperative project with the City of Crystal River and U.S. Fish and Wildlife Service.
-The project, which extends from the mouth of the Three Sisters spring run to around the area of Idiot's Delight Spring will benefit the Crystal River/Kings Bay spring system by restoring habitat, including critical manatee habitat, and reducing erosion along the shoreline of the Three Sisters property.
+The District also completed construction on the Three Sisters shoreline stabilization project which is a cooperative project with the City of Crystal River and U.S. Fish and Wildlife Service.
+The project, which extends from the mouth of the Three Sisters Spring, runs to around the area of Idiot's Delight Spring will benefit the Crystal River/Kings Bay Spring system by restoring habitat, including critical manatee habitat, and reducing erosion along the shoreline of the Three Sisters property.
 Construction is ongoing for a stormwater retrofit within the Weeki Wachee springshed (WW05).
 The District continues the Weeki Wachee Channel Restoration project (WW04) which will remove sediments from a 1.5-mile segment of the river impacted by excessive sedimentation.
 The project will improve habitat for fisheries and manatee passage, as well as improve water quality by removing sediment sources in the river.
 The DEP is contributing funding to the project and the funding agreement was executed.
-In addition, design is ongoing for natural management structures, known as submerged woody habitat arrays, at locations along the Weeki Wachee River to maintain sediment transport continuity and provide aquatic habitat.
 In Rainbow River, a study was completed to investigate a correlation between iron concentrations and filamentous algae growth.
+Ten Mini-Facilitating

-One Mini-Facilitating Agricultural Resource Management Systems (FARMS) projects was also approved in FY2023 for the northern coastal springs systems, resulting in an estimated 18,120 gpd reduction in groundwater use.
+Agricultural Resource Management Systems (FARMS) projects were approved in FY2024 for the northern region with seven in the coastal springs systems, resulting in an estimated 20,948 gpd reduction in groundwater use.

 In addition, the District's Governing Board approved a water quality metric in February 2020 to measure the District's success in assisting state and local governments by funding projects that achieve a nitrogen reduction within the District's five first-magnitude springs basin management action plans (BMAPs) boundaries.
-This metric has a start date of June 2018.
-The metric includes a primary goal to reduce nitrogen loading to the springs through District-funded projects by 80,000 pounds per year (lbs/year) of total nitrogen (TN) by FY2039.
+This metric has a start date of June 2018 and includes a primary goal to reduce nitrogen loading to the springs through District-funded projects by 80,000 pounds per year (lbs/year) of total nitrogen (TN) by FY2039.
 The metric also includes an associated goal/objective to reduce nitrogen loading through District-funded projects by 40,000 lbs/year of TN by FY2029.
-District staff evaluated performance by compiling and analyzing data from projects completed or funded after June 2018 through FY2023.
-The evaluation revealed that 11 District-funded projects within the five first-magnitude springs BMAPs boundaries are expected to reduce nitrogen loading by 33,463 lbs/year of TN.
-This achieves approximately 42 percent of the primary goal and is approaching the 2029 associated goal/objective.
-(See graphic for illustration of this.)
+District staff evaluated performance by compiling and analyzing data from projects completed or funded after June 2018 through FY2024.
+The evaluation revealed that 12 District-funded projects within the five first-magnitude springs BMAPs boundaries are expected to reduce nitrogen loading by 41,450 lbs/year of TN.
+This achieves approximately 104 percent of the 2029 associated goal/objective and 52 percent of the 2039 primary goal.
+(See graphic for illustration.)
 The District will continue to prioritize funding for projects that reduce nitrogen loading and protect the District's first-magnitude springs.